 This is a great video of Stephen King and George R. R. Martin interviewing each other that you simply must check out.
-Why?
-Well first of all– they are two great authors of our time.
+They are two iconic authors of our time and have opposite writing styles.
+The first video is the interview in full, the second one is a short clip of a dumbfounded GRRM asking King, “How do you write so fast?”

 King has published 54 novels and six non-fiction books and has written nearly 200 short stories.
 Many of his stories are set in his home state of Maine.
-His novella Rita Hayworth and Shawshank Redemption was the basis for the movie The Shawshank Redemption which is widely regarded as one of the greatest films of all time.
+His novella Rita Hayworth and Shawshank Redemption was the basis for the movie The Shawshank Redemption which is widely regarded as one of the greatest films of all time–it is one of my all time favorites.

 The Shawshank Redemption was nominated for 7 Oscars in 1995